In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Study Detail

 \subsection{Specifying the Visualization}

 Galaxy uses a JSON text file (a \textit{state} file) to specify a visualization.
 The JSON consists of several sections describing: the data objects, the distinct visualizations, listing the data objects and operators to be applied to the lighting environment, a list of cameras, and renderer parameters.
 Names in the data object section correspond to the variables in MPM.
 At setup time, Galaxy creates empty distributed containers for each named object.
-At run time, the results of reshuffling data received from MPM replace the contents (if any) of these distributed data objects.
+At run time, as the material points traverse the background grid, the reshuffling results from the MPM simulations (if any) will replace the contents of the distributed datasets.

 From the state file, Galaxy generates a \textit{RenderingSet}, consisting of a list of individual renderings, one for each visualization/camera pair.
 Executing the RenderingSet causes the renderings to be initiated simultaneously, and individual image files are generated.